lampropoul/bidder/README.md

 - `Apache Tomcat` as a lightweight Java Servlet container
 - `Docker CE` for quick and easy deployment

-### Run instructions
+### Run instructions for Unix-based systems

 - [Install Docker](https://docs.docker.com/engine/installation/)

+- Open up a terminal

+- ```cd /path/to/project```

+- In `src/main/resources/application.properties` change `global.pacing.limit`
+and `campaign.mock.url` if you like.
+Default values are already set.

-- Run bidder script on Unix-based systems:
+- Run bidder script:
     ```
-    cd /path/to/project
     ./bidder -p <port>
     ```
     e.g.
     ```
-    cd /Users/vlamp/Developer/bidder
-    ./bidder -p 8888  #be careful to select a port that is not used in your system
+    ./bidder -p 8888
     ```

-The application now should automatically download and install a Java 8 docker image, then download maven binaries that are needed to test and run the project, run maven application tests and finally fire up Tomcat server with the deployed Bidder API.
+The application should now automatically download and install a Java 8 docker image, then download maven binaries that are needed to build, test and run the project, run maven application tests and finally fire up Tomcat server with the deployed Bidder API.
 Enjoy!